electron/electron/docs/api/browser-window.md

 If the menu bar is already visible, setting this property to `true` won't hide it immediately.

+I'm a little check for the doc PR!

 #### `win.simpleFullScreen`

 A `boolean` property that determines whether the window is in simple (pre-Lion) fullscreen mode.